 Students are to complete all the assigned readings for each class before that class.
 Participation (10%) is expected and strongly suggested as failure to do so will adversely affect the student's grade.
 There will be two exams: a midterm (35%) and a final (35%).
 Each exam will involve identifications and essays.
 Dates for both exams are absolutely non-negotiable; so make sure to plan work, study, and vacations around these dates.
 There will be no exceptions made for these reasons.
 There is also one required paper (20%) on one of the supplemental texts listed above.
 Paper will be 5-7 pages in length.
 Study guides with further instructions for both papers and exams will be provided at the appropriate times.
-Lastly, be prepared to make an oral presentation in recitation, and/or to encounter the occasional pop quiz.
+Lastly, be prepared to encounter the occasional pop quiz.